-Across NIAID, FIC, and other institutes and centers, NIH leadership has long supported the vital role the agency plays in global health R&D and has named global health as one of the agency's top five priorities.
-It remains critical that support for NIH extend to all pressing areas of research-including research in neglected and EIDs.
+NIH leadership has long supported the agency's vital role in global health R&D across many institutes and centers and has named global health as one of the its top five priorities.
+It is critical that NIH continues its long-standing support for research in neglected diseases and EIDs.
 CDC: CDC makes significant contributions to global health research, particularly through CGH and NCEZID.
 CDC's ability to respond to disease outbreaks is essential to protecting the health of citizens both at home and abroad, and the work of its scientists is vital to advancing the development of tools, technologies, and techniques to detect, prevent, and respond to urgent public health threats.
-CDC monitors 30 to 40 international public health threats each day, has identified disease outbreaks in more than 150 countries, responded to more than 2,000 public health emergencies, and discovered 12 previously unknown pathogens-and in complement to these disease monitoring and detection functions, plays a leading role in related R&D. Important work at NCEZID includes the development of diagnostics, including the first diagnostic test for COVID-19 with authorization from the US Food and Drug Administration and Trioplex, a diagnostic that can differentiate Zika, dengue, and chikungunya viruses.
-NCEZID is a leader in early-stage R&D for vaccines for infectious diseases such as Nipah virus and dengue, Lassa, and Rift Valley fevers.
-The Center also plays a leading role in the National Strategy for Combating Antibiotic-Resistant Bacteria, to prevent, detect, and control outbreaks of antibiotic-resistant pathogens, such as drug-resistant TB.
+CDC has responded to over 6,050 emergency outbreaks in over 150 countries between 2005 and 2021, identified disease outbreaks in more than 150 countries, and discovered 12 previously unknown pathogens, and continues to monitor an average of 30 to 40 international public health threats each day.
+CDC is also a leader in related global health R&D. NCEZID is a leader in the development of diagnostics for global health threats, such as Trioplex, a diagnostic that can differentiate Zika, dengue, and chikungunya viruses, and in early-stage R&D for vaccines for infectious diseases such as Nipah virus and dengue, Lassa, and Rift Valley fevers.
+The Center also plays a leading role in the National Strategy for Combating Antibiotic-Resistant Bacteria to prevent, detect, and control outbreaks of antibiotic-resistant pathogens.

-In complement, CGH is a global leader in immunization, public health capacity-building, and preventing, detecting, and responding to infectious diseases.
-Programs at CGH-including the Divisions of Global HIV and TB, Global Immunization, Parasitic Diseases and Malaria, and Global Health Protection-have yielded advances in the development of vaccines, drugs, and other tools to combat HIV/AIDS, TB, malaria, and neglected tropical diseases like leishmaniasis and dengue fever.
-CGH develops and validates innovative tools for use by US bilateral and multilateral global health programs and leads laboratory efforts to monitor and combat drug and insecticide resistance to ensure that global health programs are tailored for maximum impact.
+In complement, CGH is a global leader in immunization; public health capacity-building; preventing, detecting, and responding to infectious diseases; and validating innovative tools for use by bilateral and multilateral global health programs.
+Programs at CGH-including the Divisions of Global HIV and TB, Global Immunization, Parasitic Diseases and Malaria (DPDM), and Global Health Protection-have yielded advances in the development of vaccines, drugs, and other tools to combat HIV/AIDS, TB, malaria, and neglected tropical diseases like leishmaniasis and dengue fever.
+GHTC encourages Congress to continue sustainably increasing funding for CGH, particularly DPDM, which has not seen a significant funding increase in more than 15 years.
+Increased funding for DPDM could lead to greatly improved diagnostic tests and other tools for parasites such as schistosomiasis and malaria and ensure that critical global research infrastructure is maintained and strengthened in the long term.

 As global disease outbreaks have grown in frequency and intensity, CDC's work in novel technology development and global health security has only become more important.
 This includes the agency's work to end the recent Ebola outbreaks in Africa through its international leadership on the Global Health Security Agenda.
-GHTC supports the funding increase to CDC proposed by the administration for FY22 and urges the Committee to increase funding for CDC's critical global health R&D work at CGH and NCEZID.
+GHTC urges the Committee to increase funding to enable CDC's critical global health R&D work at CGH and NCEZID.